China pledges 2 billion vaccines globally through year's end

 China pledges 2 billion vaccines globally through year’s endNew

-TAIPEI, Taiwan (AP) — Chinese President Xi Jinping pledged 2 billion doses of Chinese vaccines would be supplied to the world through this year, an increase that would add to the country’s efforts as the largest global exporter.
+TAIPEI, Taiwan (AP) — Chinese President Xi Jinping pledged 2 billion doses of COVID-19 vaccines would be supplied to the world through this year, increasing China’s commitment as the largest exporter of the shots.
 Xi’s announcement was delivered at a vaccine forum China hosted virtually.
 The figure likely includes the 770 million doses China has already donated or exported already and it’s not clear if it includes a COVAX agreement for Chinese producers to supply 550 million doses.
 Xi also promised to donate $100 million to the UN-backed COVAX program, which aims to distribute vaccines to low- and middle-income countries.